teristam/zotero-mcp/README.md

 This MCP server provides the following tools:

-- `search_items`: Search for items in your Zotero library using a text query
+- `zotero_search_items`: Search for items in your Zotero library using a text query
-- `get_item_metadata`: Get detailed information about a specific Zotero item
+- `zotero_item_metadata`: Get detailed information about a specific Zotero item
-- `get_item_fulltext`: Get the full text of a specific Zotero item
+- `zotero_item_fulltext`: Get the full text of a specific Zotero item

 These can be discovered and accessed through the [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector) or any other [MCP client](https://modelcontextprotocol.io/clients).